Home » Mechanical Engineering » Laser Beam Welding: Working, Types of Laser Used, Applications

 6. The energy conversion efficiency in LBW is extremely low.
 It is usually below than 10%.

 1. It is prominent in the automotive industry.
-So, It is used in the area where large volume production is required.
+So, It is used in areas where large-volume production is required.

-3. The laser welding is also frequently used in making of jewellery.
+3. Laser welding is also frequently used in the making of jewelry.

 4. However, laser beam welding is used in medical industries to hold metals together on a small scale.